Citizenship and Naturalization

-Naturalization is the process by which United States citizenship is granted to a lawful permanent resident (LPR or green card holder) after satisfying the requirements established by Congress under the Immigration and Nationality Act (INA).
-Acquisition of citizenship occurs through United States citizen parents either at birth or after birth but before the age of 18.
+Naturalization is the process by which US citizenship is granted to a lawful permanent resident after satisfying the requirements of the INA.
+Acquisition of citizenship occurs through US citizen parents either at birth or after birth but before age 18.

-- A person is married to a United States citizen who is being transferred out of the United States by a government agency, armed forces, or multinational company
+- Married to a US citizen being transferred abroad by a government agency, armed forces, or multinational company

-- have resided continuously within the United States from the date of the application up to the time of admission to citizenship
+- Resided continuously within the US from the date of application up to admission to citizenship

-- have been and still are an individual of good moral character who abides by the principles of the Constitution and is well disposed to good order and happiness
+- Been and still are a person of good moral character, abiding by the principles of the Constitution, well disposed to good order and happiness

-- Be at least 18 years of age when they file the application
+- Be at least 18 years of age when filing

 - Be able to read, write, and speak basic English

-- Prove an understanding and knowledge of U.S. history and government
+- Prove understanding and knowledge of US history and government

 - Outstanding warrants or criminal charges or convictions